Retail Tariff Tracker

 Key findings and all published reports can be accessed below.

-Bills were slightly higher for most small businesses using gas compared with a year earlier, with the greatest increases in South Australia (5%) and Tasmania (2%).
-Gas bills in Queensland and New South Wales increased slightly, while there were price decreases (between 1% and 2%) in the Australian Capital Territory, Western Australia and Victoria.
+On average, bills were slightly higher for most small businesses using gas compared with a year earlier, with the greatest increases in Victoria (5%) and South Australia (3%).
+However, small businesses in New South Wales benefited from a reduction in the average bill of 8%.